roteKlaue/sussy-util/README.md

 >```js
 >const { Random } = require('sussy-util');
 >
->Random.randomInt(upper, lower); // returns a random integer with upper and lower bounds given
+>Random.randomInt(upper, lower); // function generates a random integer between the lower and upper bounds provided.
+If no bounds are provided, it defaults to 0 and 10.
+It uses Math.floor and Math.ceil to ensure that the returned number is an integer.
->Random.randomDouble(upper, lower); // returns a random double with upper and lower bounds
+>Random.randomDouble(upper, lower); // function generates a random double between the lower and upper bounds provided.
+If no bounds are provided, it defaults to 0 and 10.
+It calls the randomInt method to get a random integer and then adds a random decimal value to it.
->Random.randomString(length, charset?); // returns a random string with given length and charset
+>Random.randomString(length, charset?); // function generates a random string of a given length, with characters chosen from a given character set or from a default set of "abcdefghijklmnopqrstuvwxyzABCDEFGHIJKLMNOPQRSTUVWXYZ0123456789".
+It uses recursion to repeatedly call the randomChar method to generate a new character until the desired length is reached.
->Random.randomChar(charset?); // returns a random char with given charset
+>Random.randomChar(charset?); // function generates a random character from a given character set or from a default set of "abcdefghijklmnopqrstuvwxyzABCDEFGHIJKLMNOPQRSTUVWXYZ0123456789".
+It uses the randomInt method to get a random index from the character set, and then uses the charAt method to get the character at that index.
->Random.randomElement(array?); // returns a random element of an array
+>Random.randomElement(array?); // function generates a random element from a given array
->Random.randomElementInRange(array?); // returns a random element of an array in range
+>Random.randomElementInRange(array?); // function generates a random element from a given range of an array.
 >```

 ### Set